kirawest/IESA-Opt_ModelLinking/README.md

 # IESA-Opt_ModelLinking
 This repository contains the model versions and structure needed for hard-linking IESA-Opt-N with the AdOpt-NET0 cluster model.
-See the repository below for the AdOpt-NET0 model, linking code, and linking instructions.
+See the repository below for the AdOpt-NET0 model, linking code, and linking instructions. https://github.com/julia1071/AdOpT-NET0_ModelLink

 In the linking code, update the file paths to where you have stored the IESA-Opt_ModelLinking repository.
 The structure of this repository is set up so that hard-linking is possible via a python script.
 This script does not allow for changes within the AIMMS User Interface, so each of the two versions of IESA-Opt (Fossil Phaseout and Policy Path) corresponds to a scenario.
-The model code is identical, but default data inputs differ. https://github.com/julia1071/AdOpT-NET0_ModelLink
+The model code is identical, but default data inputs differ.
+Data files for the two scenarios contain different data (though file names are identical): IESA-Opt-N_linking.xlsx.

 # IESA-Opt-N
 **IESA-Opt-National (Dutch database)**